![]() |

 |

-OK, OK, this isn't a members car,
+OK, OK, this isn't a members

 but you

 gotta love the idea of a Rambler Billboard!
-This picture was submitted
+This

-by AMCRC member Jim Kinville (see his car above) who wrote: About ten miles from my house is a 1950's theme restaurant called "Big Daddy's" in Rosemount, Minnesota.
+wrote: About ten miles from my house is a 1950's theme restaurant called "Big Daddy's" in Rosemount, Minnesota.
 Parked in the parking lot near the diner is a 1961 Rambler American Custom 4 door wagon painted up to advertise the eatery.
 Not only does Big Daddy's Diner have good food but also good taste in cars! |

 |